Every parent knows how tough raising a kid can be. You may know what’s best for them, but how do you get them to understand that?

 Sometimes, parents struggle to remember what motivated them to learn.
 If it’s been a long time since grade school, don’t worry — it’s not as difficult as you might think to cultivate a learning environment.
 Consider creating a dedicated space for your children to study, a space decluttered with plenty of natural light.
 This area is essential for those learning remotely, as they’re in the room for more extended periods.
 If your youngsters become distracted quickly, keep the space as simple as possible.

 Take time to read together.
 Choose books that spark the imagination.
-As a parent, you can choose to read books that are still too hard for your child to read to themselves.
+As a parent, you can choose to read books that are still too difficult for your child to read to themselves.
 Reading aloud helps build your child’s vocabulary and exposes your children to complex sentence structures and detailed story plots.

 My parents read C.S.Lewis’s Narnia series to me, and now I’m reading Narnia to my children.
-The epic adventure is captivating for elementary-aged children, and now there are superbly produced movies to watch together after reading the books!
+Narnia‘s epic adventure is captivating for elementary-aged children, and now there are superbly produced movies to watch together after reading the books!

 Give Your Children Agency

 A part of growing up is learning to be self-sufficient; as age-appropriate, make sure to let your kids take the reins on their experience.
 While as a parent, it is your job to guide your children and create a controlled, safe environment, you also want your children to feel as though they can freely explore their interests.
-Independent children begin to find their personal reasons to be successful.
+Independent children begin to find personal reasons to be successful.

-Thank you to Jenny Miller for guest writingt his post with Kelly Barkhurst
+Thank you to Jenny Miller for guest writing this post with Kelly Barkhurst

 Jenny is a retired teacher.
 During her time with students, she saw firsthand just how plugged in they were.
 She made it her goal to encourage her students to unplug and get outside, and she continues that pursuit now for people of all ages through her site to end Nature-Deficit Disorder (NDD).

 Kelly has a joyful, artistic, entrepreneurial soul.
 As an observant design thinker, she is both a lifelong teacher and student.
 The Arts and Bricks brand is Kelly’s creative outlet and has become the unique way she’s engaging her children in her design work.
-Her family builds LEGO projects together and writes reviews; they choose music for videos and spend hours crafting.
+Her family builds LEGO projects together and writes LEGO set reviews; together they choose music for videos and spend hours crafting.
 They take nature walks and perfect playdough recipes.
 Kelly’s Arts and Bricks blog captures the intentional inclusion of art and exploratory play in her family’s lives.